Bee bole: Location at a property

 The purpose of a bee skep was to house bees so that wax and honey could be obtained.
 The bees were often kept in gardens or orchards where there were flowers providing nectar and pollen.
-A further benefit was that the bees pollinated the flowers, although this was not discovered until 1750.
+A further benefit was that the bees pollinated flowers, although this was not discovered until 1750.
 Among the many walled gardens with bee boles, two fine examples at properties open to the public are: Packwood House, Warwickshire (Register No. 0015) and Brodick Castle on Arran (Register No. 1078).

 Bee boles were often built close to the dwelling house so that swarms could be detected and captured quickly; in addition, it helped to familiarise the bees with human presence and activity.
 Honey was often stolen, so keeping the bees close to the house helped to deter thieves - some bee boles had a padlocked metal bar that served both to prevent theft and to hold in place a wooden board across the front of the bole whilst the bees were overwintering.

 Bee boles were most often built in walls facing in southerly or easterly directions (depending on the direction of prevailing winds), so that the bees would be warmed by the morning sun.